 Can you play pickleball on a badminton court?

-Yes, a pickleball court uses exactly the same outer dimensions as a badminton court for doubles matches.
+Yes, a pickleball court uses the exact same outer dimensions as a badminton court for doubles matches.
 The main difference lies in the marking of the non-volley zone and the significantly lower net height of under 92 centimeters.
 Since many of the over 1,500 sports halls in Switzerland already have badminton lines, you can play pickleball there with minimal effort.
 You only need to add the kitchen line at 2.13 meters and set up a suitable net to start your first rally immediately.

 How much space do I need in total, including the run-off area?